lolamtisch/Discord-RPC-Extension/docs/api.md

 # API
+#### Please make sure that your `manifest.json` file is in version 2!
-The api has two parts.
+The API has two parts.
 The registration and presence listener.
 They have to be registered inside the content script.
 Take a look at the example extensions [Here](/Examples).

 ## Registration